Connect with others who understand.

 • Breast pain

-These symptoms can be caused by many other health conditions besides cancer.
-In addition, many people who are diagnosed with breast cancer do not have any symptoms at all.
-Follow your doctor’s advice when it comes to getting screened for breast cancer, and tell your doctor if one or both breasts starts looking or feeling different than normal.
+Several other health conditions besides cancer can cause these symptoms.
+In addition, many people who are diagnosed with breast cancer don’t have any symptoms at all.
+Follow your doctor’s advice when it comes to getting screened for breast cancer, and tell your doctor if one or both breasts start looking or feeling different than normal.

 Breast cancer diagnosis often starts when a person or their doctor notices a lump in the breast, or when a screening test for breast cancer detects unusual breast tissue.
 After finding a mass, the doctor will perform additional imaging tests, as well as a biopsy.

 Several types of imaging tests can capture pictures of the inside of the breast, helping the doctor see whether there are any problems.
 Imaging tests may include a mammogram, ultrasound, or MRI.
-An MRI can also help doctors plan for surgery or determine whether cancer cells have spread to other parts of the body.
+An MRI can also help doctors prepare for surgery or, when used with other tests, figure out if cancer has spread to different parts of the body.

-The only test that can officially diagnose breast cancer is a biopsy.
+A biopsy is the only test that can officially diagnose breast cancer.
 During this test, the doctor uses a needle to remove a small sample of tissue.
 The tissue is sent to a laboratory, where a pathologist runs tests to determine whether the cells in the sample are cancerous.
 Laboratory tests can also identify the cancer’s type, molecular subtype, and grade (how abnormal the cancer cells look and how fast they are growing).
-Doctors use this information to estimate a person’s outlook and know which treatments are likely to work best.
+Doctors use this information to estimate a person’s prognosis (outlook) and know which treatments are likely to work best.

 Stages of Triple-Negative Breast Cancer